Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_11_16_week_report.md

 # Report 12 - Week of 11/09/2023-11/16/2023 #
 ## Rachel Qingzhu Zhang

-# Pitch On Project 4
+# Summary: Pitch On Project 4

 This week i presented two of my ideas on my final project.
 One is a more practical project: Digital Plate for Eating Disorders and Fitness, the other one is Prism: Wearable device for poly-music composition and visualization